Data-Science-for-Linguists-2025/Critical-Role-Analysis/progress_report.md

 - -> email Stuart finally
 - -> read Jack's paper
 - -> ID more source papers
-- Save and upload CR DF as csv file
+- Save and upload CR DF as csv file  -> OK
 - Get to processing D20 data into DF for study
-- Make note of which episodes were not completed for D20 to check again in a few weeks
+- Make note of which episodes were not completed for D20 to check again in a few weeks -> MisMag2 ep 3-11, MisMag2 1-11
 - Fix the data files according to feedback so CR repository is as it should be